 You will need to use shakes that mix well with water and ice.
 There are great choices in prepackaged form.
 Find the ice machine early, so you don't spend 15 minutes walking around the halls in your shorts the next morning.

-You want to pack the same items I listed in the last section: Shaker cup, protein servings, bars, pre-workout supplements, and vitamin and mineral supplements.
+You want to pack the same items I listed in the last section: Shaker cup, protein powders, bars, pre-workout supplements, and vitamin and mineral supplements.

 Again, make sure the bars travel well and do not melt when in the trunk of a cab, shuttle, or rental car.
 I will cover recommended travel choices in another section.